bowo-prasetyo/forkbuild/docs/Protocol.md

   from (null for original works).
 Added in 0.1.23 as the foundation for Forking.

-Publication is not Domain State in the same sense as World/Building/Brick, but it is part of the protocol layer that connects ForkBuild to external systems.
-A future Discovery layer will index Publications so that Repository View, World View, and Author View can query them without depending on any specific blockchain.

 Publication vs Document vs Location

 Three protocol layers, kept strictly separate: